1187: Sultan Saladin captures Jerusalem from Crusaders.

 1910: The first mid air collision of two aircraft occurs above Milan, Italy.
 On the same day, Henry Wijnmalen flies to a world record altitude of 2,800m.

-1919: US President Woodrow Wilson suffers a stroke, leaving him partially paralysed.
+1919: US President Woodrow Wilson suffers a stroke (his third), leaving him partially paralysed.

 1923: The British army leaves Constantinople.